-1. Identify a COVID-19 crisis communication leader.
+1. Identify a communication leader.

-2. Build out a crisis response team.
+2. Build out a team.

 3. Create a coordinated plan.

 4. Communicate early.

 5. Keep promises and be courageous.

 If you can’t divulge something, state that you’re unable to say at this time or that the issue hasn’t been decided yet.
-More often than not, the people who are invested in your organization understand that not everything can be determined immediately; they’ll prefer this message over something wishy-washy.
+More often than not, the people who are invested in your organization understand that not everything can be decided immediately; they’ll prefer this message rather than be told something wishy-washy.

 Credibility is your currency.